Prostitution in India: Red-light districts of India

+The operation of brothels is officially prohibited (de jure), yet in practice, these establishments are confined to specific areas within urban locales.
+Despite the lack of official sanction for brothels, minimal efforts are exerted to eradicate or impede its existence.
+The living conditions within these establishments are notably substandard, marked by dilapidated infrastructure, insufficient lighting, malodorous environments, uncleanliness, and an overall lack of sanitation.
+Notably, the prevalence of sexually transmitted diseases, including HIV/AIDS, is exceptionally high in these establishments and the services provided within these brothels are usually available at a notably cheap price.
+The environment in the brothels, particularly in the surrounding alleys, is deemed hazardous, especially during the night, with reports of various other forms of criminal activities.

 Legal status

 The law is vague on prostitution itself.
-The primary law dealing with the status of sex workers is the 1956 law referred to as The Immoral Traffic (Suppression) Act (SITA).
+The primary law dealing with the status of sex workers is the 1956 law referred to as The Immoral Traffic (Suppression) Act (ITSA).
 According to this law, prostitutes can practise their trade privately but cannot legally solicit customers in public.
 A BBC article, however, mentions that prostitution is illegal in India; the Indian law does not refer to the practice of selling one's own sexual service as "prostitution".
 Clients can be punished for sexual activity in proximity to a public place.
 Organised prostitution (brothels, prostitution rings, pimping, etc.) is illegal.
 As long as it is done individually and voluntarily, a woman (male prostitution is not recognised in any law in India) can use her body in exchange for material benefit.
 In particular, the law forbids a sex worker to carry on her profession within 200 yards of a public place.
 Unlike as is the case with other professions, sex workers are not protected under normal labour laws, but they possess the right to rescue and rehabilitation if they desire, and they possess all the rights of other citizens.

-In practice SITA is not commonly used.
-The Indian Penal Code (IPC) which predates the SITA is often used to charge sex workers with vague crimes such as "public indecency" or being a "public nuisance" without explicitly defining what these consist of.
+In practice ITSA is not commonly used.
+The Indian Penal Code (IPC) which predates the ITSA is often used to charge sex workers with vague crimes such as "public indecency" or being a "public nuisance" without explicitly defining what these consist of.
 In 1986 the old law was amended as the Immoral Traffic (Prevention) Act or ITPA.
 Attempts to amend this to criminalise clients have been opposed by the Health Ministry, and has encountered considerable opposition.

 In a positive development in the improvement of the lives of female sex workers in Calcutta, a state-owned insurance company has provided life insurance to 250 individuals.

 Over the years, India saw a growing mandate to legalise prostitution, to avoid exploitation of sex workers and their children by middlemen and in the wake of a growing HIV/AIDS menace.

 Supreme Court of India; on May 19, 2022, upheld that everyone, including sex workers are guaranteed the right to dignity and life under Article 21 of Constitution of India.
 Thus, sex workers can not be harassed and arrested legally.
 Brothel related practices still remain illegal.